NewteqDeveloper/elevator-saga/README.md

 This repo contains branches for each level of the elevator saga as I go through the levels.
 Once a level has been completed the branch will be merged into master.

 # Using jQuery
-It is not too obvious in the description of the game, but the site uses jQuery and so the game always you to use it too.
+It is not too obvious in the description of the game, but the site uses jQuery and thereofre the game allows you to use it too.

 # Challenge Information